epio/mantrid/docs/rest_api.rst

-HTTP API
+REST API
 ========

-Mantrid is configured mainly via a HTTP API, available on port 8042 by default.
-All changes are done using REST with JSON responses.
+Mantrid is configured mainly via a REST API, available on port 8042 by default.
+All changes are done using HTTP with JSON responses.

 Note that a *rule* is always formatted as a triple of ``[action_name, kwargs, match_subdomains]``, where ``action_name`` is a string, ``kwargs`` is a mapping of strings to strings or integers, and ``match_subdomains`` is a boolean.

-Statistics are returned as a dictionary with four entries - ``open_requests``, ``completed_requests``, ``bytes_sent``, and ``bytes_received``.
+Statistics are returned as a dictionary with four entries: ``open_requests``, ``completed_requests``, ``bytes_sent``, and ``bytes_received``.
 The names are reasonably self-explanatory, but note that the two byte measurements are only updated once a request is completed.

 /hostname/